doubledup/merkle-proof-contract-benchmarks/README.md

 Comparison of EVM gas costs for verifying Merkle proofs in 2 different proof schemes: multiple single proofs with hash sorting and multi proofs.

-The single proofs sort hash pairs before combining them as they work their way up the tree.
+The Merkle tree that's used for single proofs has sorted hash pairs.
 This changes the structure of the Merkle trees used, effectively randomly swapping every pair of sibling subtrees. eg. what would have been

 ```
           567